Feeding Babies Lunch Ideas Occasional Treats Snack Ideas

 3 pitted peaches

-½ cup sour cream (or whole raw cream, whole yogurt, or safe coconut milk)
+½ cup sour cream (or whole raw cream, whole yogurt, or safe coconut milk

 4 pastured egg yolks (if you don’t tolerate eggs just omit)

-Optional 2-4 TB grassfed collagen, and/or 1-2 TB of coconut oil
+Optional 2-4 TB grassfed collagen

 2 cups raspberries